Timbuktu: A Paradise in Shambles

 Bismillahi wa salatu wa salamu ala Rasulillah wa ‘ala jami’il ambiyai wal-mursalin wa ‘ala ahlihi wa sahabihi ajmain, amin.

-Colonialism is one fettered wound that time has failed to heal.
-And what else can heal a wound which has defied the soothing balm of time except the sustained efforts of the truly committed whose only goal in life is the pleasure of their Lord and Creator, Allahu Subhanahu wa ta’ala.
+Colonialism is one fettered wound that time has woefully failed to heal.
+And what else can heal a wound which has defied the soothing balm of time except the sustained efforts of the truly committed minds whose only goal in life is the revival of Islam’s pristine heritage for the pleasure of their Lord and Creator, Allahu Subhanahu wa ta’ala.

-I was blessed with a visit to what used to be the spiritual capital of the West Africa sub-region, the great city of Timbuktu.
-Decadence and disappointments we met as the journey progressed, but we kept the ‘joker’ close to our hearts; if all cities embrace laxities, the city of Timbuktu would surely struggle to be above board.
+This faqir was blessed with a visit to what used to be the spiritual capital of the West Africa sub-region, the great city of Timbuktu.
+Decadence and disappointments we met as the journey progressed.
+However, we kept the ‘joker’ close to our hearts; if all cities embrace laxities, the city of Timbuktu would surely struggle to be above board.
 Alas, the depth of colonial atrocities is beyond the wildest imaginations.
 The genocide lives on, as people remain robbed economically, persecuted spiritually and left with an educational system that would produce everything but a true Muslim.
-My heart bled and with tear-filled eyes, I recollect a famous quatrain, a merger of my couplet with the invaluable couplet of the unique and noble Shaykh, Hadrat Hafiz Zulfiqar Ahmad Naqshbandi (Damat Barakatuhu):
+My heart bled and with tear-filled eyes, I recollected a famous quatrain, a merger of my couplet with the invaluable couplet of my unique and noble Shaykh, Mawlana Hafiz Zulfiqar Ahmad Naqshbandi Mujaddidi (Damat Barakatuhu):

 The state of the Ummah is worrisome indeed

 Men are rare but for the name

 * * * * * * * * * * *

 Adrift at sea with no shore in sight

 Emptiness we see wherever we turn